vmware/vic-product/docs/user_doc/vic_vsphere_admin/ts_ui_not_appearing.md

 After you have installed the plug-in for vSphere Integrated Containers, the HTML5 vSphere Client plug-in appears but is empty, or the plug-in does not appear at all in one or both of the HTML5 vSphere Client or the Flex-based vSphere Web Client.

-**IMPORTANT**: If you use vSphere 6.7 update 1 or later, you must use vSphere Integrated Containers 1.4.3 or later.
-Due to significant changes in the HTML5 vSphere Client in version 6.7 update 1, previous versions of the vSphere Integrated Containers plug-in for the vSphere Client might not work with that version.
-Only version 1.4.3 and later releases have been verified with vSphere 6.7 update 1.

 ## Problem ##

 The UI plug-in installer reported success, but you experience one of the following problems: